 What we do prefer HOT is this Leilany outfit by LsR which you can find out at Tres Chic from September 17th – October 10th.

 Worn item credits are not included for non fashion featured posts.
 For questions about what we may be wearing, please ask or see the body basics page.
-Poses marked with an * have been adjusted for the photo.
+Items or Poses marked with an * have been modified for the photo.
 All items found at mainstore or marketplace unless otherwise noted.

 Of all the senses, scent is most closely linked to memory.
 Studies have shown that people can remember a scent with 65% accuracy after one year while visual memory drops to 50% after only a few months.
 The smells we experience play a crucial role in how we associate with memories and places.